 Rummaging online for Morse Code signals I found practice manuals, equipment, old movies, live transmissions and tips.
 Glory be the Internet.
+Is there nothing it does not hold?
 This was all the more unusual as Morse Code is no longer used or required for anything, anywhere as far as I know.

 An interesting Morse transmission surfaced — the original distress signal from the Titanic, from just moments before it struck the iceberg until it sunk.
 The wireless operator, Mr. Jack Phillips, who celebrated his 25th birthday the day after the Titanic departed from port, stayed at his post during the disaster and went down with the ship, though there are differing accounts of his fate and his body was never found.
 As an aside, Phillips was reported busy clearing a backlog of delayed messages because of a breakdown of the ship’s wireless equipment and is blamed by some for the disaster itself by ignoring or failing to relay vital messages concerning ice warnings from other ships to the bridge, though most historians agree that once disaster struck, Phillips gallantly did his all until the end.

 The hair-raising transmission of Titanic‘s distress signal — a re-creation of it that is — can be found here: Titanic’s Morse Code and Text Transmission.

 To my chagrin the stream of dit-dahs dit dahs was mostly undecipherable, an alien staccato, and I quickly came to admire those fleet of pulse who fluently conversed in that strange, rapid-fire, mechanical brevity of the original code, even throwing slang into their dots and dashes, as they referred to fellow young wireless operators as “old man” rapping on the telegraphic key.
 Subtitled Morse Code makes it easy to follow what transpires.